SilhDing/SilhDing.github.io/source/_posts/java3.md

 If you write this program in an IDE, probably the IDE will tell you what is the result: "Non-static method `toString` cannot be referenced from a static context".
 The function `toString` we used in function `printArgs` is in fact the member method of class `ImportDuty` (inherit this method from class `Object`).

-***Members that re naturally in scope take precedence over static imports***.
+***Members that are naturally in scope take precedence over static imports***.
 Remember: static import facility cannot be used effectively on a method if its name is already in scope.